Stillwater in Sussex County, New Jersey — The American Northeast (Mid-Atlantic)

 Erected 2004 by Sussex County Board of Chosen Freeholders and Sussex County Historic Marker Committee.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured Yellow Frame Presbyterian Church (approx. 2.8 miles away); Fredon (approx. 3.1 miles away); Logg Gaol (approx. 4.8 miles away); Johnsonburg (approx. 5 miles away); First Presbyterian Church of Blairstown (approx. 5.6 miles away); Simeon Cook Residence (approx. 5.6 miles away); Dr. John C. Johnson Residence (approx. 5.6 miles away); Flatiron Building (approx. 5.6 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Yellow Frame Presbyterian Church (approx. 2.8 miles away); Fredon (approx. 3.1 miles away); Dark Moon Archaeological Site (approx. 4 miles away); Logg Gaol (approx. 4.8 miles away); Johnsonburg (approx. 5 miles away); Greendell Station (approx. 5 miles away); First Presbyterian Church of Blairstown (approx. 5.6 miles away); Simeon Cooke Residence (approx. 5.6 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on January 14, 2010, by Cheryl (Rome) Thom of Newton, New Jersey.
-This page has been viewed 1,005 times since then and 22 times this year.
+It was originally submitted on January 14, 2010, by Cheryl (Rome) Thom of Newton, New Jersey.
+This page has been viewed 1,310 times since then and 171 times this year.
 Photos: 1, 2, 3. submitted on February 4, 2010, by Cheryl (Rome) Thom of Newton, New Jersey. • Kevin W. was the editor who published this page.